Game design: Card games

-Card games include games with cards that are custom-tailored to the game, as in many modern games, as well as those whose design is constricted by the type of the deck of cards, like Tarot or the four-suited Latin decks.
-Card games can be played for fun, such as Go Fish, or as gambling games, such as Poker.

-In Asian cultures, special sets of tiles can serve the same function as cards, as in mahjong, a game similar to (and thought to be the distant ancestor of) the Western card game rummy.
-Western dominoes games are believed to have developed from Asian tile games in the 18th century.Magic: The Gathering was the first collectible card game (or "trading card game") in 1993.

-The line between card and board games is not clear-cut, as many card games, such as solitaire, involve playing cards to form a "tableau", a spatial layout or board.
-Many board games, in turn, uses specialized cards to provide random events, such as the Chance cards of Monopoly (game), or as the central mechanism driving play, as in many card-driven wargames.
+Card games can be designed as gambling games, such as Poker, or simply for fun, such as Go Fish.
 As cards are typically shuffled and revealed gradually during play, most card games involve randomness, either initially or during play, and hidden information, such as the cards in a player's hand.
-This is in contrast to many board games, in which most of the game's current state is visible to all participants, even though players may also have a small amount of private information, such as the letter tiles on each player's rack during Scrabble.

 How players play their cards, revealing information and interacting with previous plays as they do so, is central to card game design.
 In partnership card games, such as Bridge, rules limiting communication between players on the same team become an important part of the game design.
 This idea of limited communication has been extended to cooperative card games, such as Hanabi.

 Dice games

-Dice games are among the oldest known games and have often been associated with gambling.
-Non-gambling dice games, such as Yatzy, Poker dice, or Yahtzee became popular in the mid-20th century.

-The line between dice and board games is not clear-cut, as dice are often used as randomization devices in board games, such as Monopoly or Risk, while serving as the central drivers of play in games such as Backgammon or Pachisi.

 Dice games differ from card games in that each throw of the dice is an independent event, whereas the odds of a given card being drawn are affected by all the previous cards drawn or revealed from a deck.
-Dice game design often centers around forming scoring combinations and managing re-rolls, either by limiting their number, as in Yahtzee or by introducing a press-your-luck element, as in Can't Stop.
+For this reason, dice game design often centers around forming scoring combinations and managing re-rolls, either by limiting their number, as in Yahtzee or by introducing a press-your-luck element, as in Can't Stop.